top of page

 This means the duty to constantly make and re-make the world into a better place.

-I care about people who are outsiders.
-Most of the time, acutely, I feel like an outsider.
-I have lived outside my home country (the US) since I was 23; I operate (clumsily) in my third language.
+I have lived outside my home country (the US) since I was 23; I operate (quite obviously) in my third language.
 When I work with immigrants, refugees, queer people, and people facing mental health crises, I feel most connected.

 headshot of Ley, wearing a black turtleneck, light skin, short hair and smiling